 When I read assorted atheist blogs or write posts of my own, I almost always do so while listening to music.
-And while it is quite rate that one of the songs playing ends up inspiring the post, it does happen every once in awhile.
+And while it is quite rare that one of the songs playing ends up inspiring the post, it does happen every once in a while.
 This is one of those occasions.

-I was a causal fan of the band Devo back in the day, and I still enjoy listening to them every once in awhile.
+I was a casual fan of the band Devo back in the day, and I still enjoy listening to them every once in a while.
 They have such a distinctive sound, and hearing them always takes me back to the days when they released their classic albums, albums that sounded like nothing else at the time.

 The particular song that came on a few minutes ago was "Mongoloid."
 In case you aren't familiar with it and would like to hear it, I have added a YouTube clip you can listen to below.
 But really, the title itself is probably sufficient to make the point I'm interested in making here.